ch3n9w/sway/README.md

 # Sway DE configuration

-This repo aimed to backup my configuration, including configuration of sway, waybar, neovim, alacritty, kitty,zsh and ranger.
+This repo aimed to backup my configuration, including configuration of sway, waybar, neovim, alacritty, zsh and ranger.
 Introductions are as follows.
 ![](image/first.png)

 ![](image/second.png)